Challenges and Opportunity in the Amazon Forest with Dr. Carlos Nobre

 Cost: Sliding ScaleAbout the Event

-Dr. Nobre will discuss how close the Amazon forest is of a tipping point of “savannization” and the consequences of that for the maintenance of the largest tropical rainforest.
-He will also address the challenges of crating a sustainable ‘standing forest-flowing rivers’ bioeconomy, bringing about nature and community based solutions.
+Dr. Nobre will discuss how close the Amazon forest is to a tipping point of “savannization” and the consequences of that for the maintenance of the largest tropical rainforest.
+He will also address the challenges of creating a sustainable ‘standing forest-flowing rivers’ bioeconomy, bringing about nature and community-based solutions.

 How to Register